zhekovdobri/zhekovdobri/README.md

 ![Design and Development](https://github.com/zhekovdobri/zhekovdobri/blob/main/Bergen%20Logo.png?raw=true)

 # Dobri Zhekov
-My name is Dobri Zhekov and I am an educated Full Stack (Front-End/Back End) Web Developer with 189 credits, which is equivalent to a bachelor's degree based on the Norwegian education system.
-My final exam is passed with a grade of 6, which is the maximum score a student can get in some countries in Europa - such as Norway, Switzerland, Poland and Bulgaria.

-The last 12 years I have lived and worked in Norway.
-In 2006 I graduated with a Bachelor's of Marketing and Management from International College Albena (VUM) Bulgaria.
+My name is Dobri Z. Jensen and I am an educated Full Stack (Front-End/Back End) developer.
+The last 13 years I have lived and worked in Norway.
+Then in 2019 I gained my Norwegian citizenship and passport.
+I am currently located in Oslo.
-*"The Higher School International College – Albena (ICA) was established in September 1992 under a joint Bulgarian – Dutch PSO project for cooperation of the Dutch government with Central and Eastern European countries.*

-Two years later I graduated with another Bachelor's of Business Management from D. A. Tsenov Academy of Economics.
-*"D. A. Tsenov Academy of Economics" and its Bachelor, Master and Doctoral programs are accredited by the Bulgarian National Evaluation and Accreditation Agency (NEAA), which is a full member of the European Quality Assurance Register for Higher Education (EQAR) and European Association for Quality Assurance in Higher Education (ENQA).
-The Academy was approved by the Lloyd’s Register of Quality Assurance in accordance with the ISO standards for quality management.
-In addition D. A. Tsenov Academy has been awarded Erasmus Charter for Higher Education (ECHE) under the Erasmus program.
-Its accreditation reference is BG SVISHTO02.*

-All my education is approved, recognized by NOKUT (the Norwegian Agency for Quality Assurance in Education).

-I have several years of experience as a freelancer - creating and styling web pages using HTML, CSS, Bootstrap and JavaScript.
-Last I worked for Frantz AS as a Front End Developer.
-There I created the front-end part of the Frantz business website using ASP.NET Core Blazor server, Progress Telerik UI for Blazor and Bootstrap.
+My first touch and inspiration with code writing was in 2016, when I created my first web page - changing the entire code and adding my personal one to the popular Norwegian blog Hosting Provider.

 ## Skills and Experience
 <img align="left" alt="HTML5" width="32px" src="https://github.com/zhekovdobri/zhekovdobri/blob/7d2f599052a842b6409031e696a6a570bf1c50b8/html-icon.png">